 Dutiful dismissals: The compliant approach to letting an employee go

 Head of employment Chris Cook examines the compliant approach to letting an employee go

 Employment Appeal Tribunal upholds finding of discrimination

-Keely Rushmore, senior associate, examines how a recent case acts as a useful reminder of employers' obligations relating to discrimination
+Keely Rushmore, Partner, examines how a recent case acts as a useful reminder of employers' obligations relating to discrimination

 Right to work checks and dismissals

 The overlap between immigration and employment law is considered in a recent case which examined an individual's right to work.